riscv-admin/vector/taskgroups/IMF.md

 The Integrated Matrix Facility TG will specify an Integrated Matrix Extension to the RISC-V ISA.
 The Integrated Matrix Extension is an extension to the RISC-V ISA including scalable matrix instructions.
-Those instructions operate on different operand sizes and allow the writing of matrix-geometry agnostic code matrix.
+Those instructions operate on different operand sizes and allow the writing of matrix-geometry agnostic code.

 The resulting specification will encompass: